Skip to content

 Choice of Season

 If you don’t like the idea of getting up an hour or two before dawn, then winter is your best friend.
-This tactic works great for getting some nice one-on-one time with the Narrows.
+This tactic works great for getting some nice one-on-one time for photographing The Narrows.
 The downside here is that it’s pretty frigid temperatures for the water, so you have to rent the proper cloths from someone like Zion Outfitters or Zion Adventure Company.
 You will need dry pants and neoprene socks at the very least.
 It may be worth it for you to get a full dry suit.

 Because winter isn’t a high visitation period—and because of how cold the water is—you will have no trouble finding the shot you want and getting it.
 You will likely only run into a handful of other people braving the river that day.
 It’s actually a lot of fun to explore the Narrows in the winter.
 And with the proper clothes, you won’t mind the cold.
 We promise.